By the end of September 2010, I’ve spent many long months working in an office and was keen for some kind of wilderness adventure.

 The next challenge was to carry all of our gear up a nearly vertical cliff face.
 Though I have to say, actually doing it was not as exhausting as thinking about it and not wanting to do it.

 We tracked across the entire island in search of potential penguin landing sites.
-And while the island was not big, the rough terrain and near-pristine vegetation cover made for pretty hard going.
+And while the island was not big, the rough terrain and super-thick vegetation cover made for pretty hard going.